Siphon880gh/n8n-templates/README.md

 Make csv into columns using Rainbow CSV -> Align CSV...
 ![](docs/20250625071649.png)

-CMD+OPT Down from the first description
+CMD+OPT Down from the description header:
 ![](docs/20250625072029.png)

 Then all columns description selected.
 Holding Shift, press End (available on a connected keyboard like Logi MX Keys, not part of normal MacBook Pro laptop keys).
 Then CMD+X to cut to clipboard